bigbadcyborg/Robotics-assignment-5/README.md

 In this part, you will run our full system to demonstrate each AI model and the ROS2 communication between them.

 * **Whisper (Speech-to-Text):**
-* Speak a clear English sentence into the microphone connected to the Jetson (e.g., "Hello, what can you tell me about robotics?").
+* Speak a clear English sentence into the microphone (e.g., "Hello, what can you tell me about robotics?").
 * Show the terminal on your Remote-PC where your publisher and subscriber nodes handling your request.

 * **LLaMa (Language Model Response):**